 Augmented reality has been a hot topic in the last months.
 It has exploded as companies grip the potential of this technology to improve business output.
 In their Trend Research, DHL looks at a few ways Augmented Reality will provide benefits to the supply chain as listed from the Elementum blog:

 - Picking Optimization: Each employee sees a ‘digital picking list’ on a heads-up display.
-The display calculates the most efficient path through the warehouse, guides that person to the package, scans it as ‘picked’ into the Warehouse Management System, and immediately directs the picker to the next closest package.
+The display calculates the most efficient path through the warehouse, guides that person to the package, scans it as ‘picked’ into the Warehouse Management System and immediately directs the picker to the next closest package.

 - Dynamic Traffic Support: Most delivery trucks already come equipped with GPS navigation.
 AR systems are the natural next steps.
 Heads-up and windshield displays are only a few technologies that will allow players to efficiently re-route shipments in the shortest time.
-Less distractions to the driver.
+Fewer distractions to the driver.
 The display would show the driver critical information including cargo temperature (especially important when transporting medical devices or other fragile goods), gasoline efficiency and other data that can make the process more efficient.

 - Facility Planning: You’ll be able to visualize your next warehouse in full-scale before beginning construction.
 You can test workflows through the facility, even field test arrangements – all virtually.
 It will save you money and it’ll allow you to experience what you’re trying to do, before actually doing it.